 Long Island is a barrier to smaller events in the Atlantic.
 Smaller events in the Sound could impact Old Saybrook but they would most likely resemble a flood event originating from other sources.
 A tsunami would cause water levels similar to a storm surge for a category 3 or 4 hurricane, which could do significant damage to shoreline areas (see Map 10).
+Large amount of land would be contaminated with sea water and many buildings could be damaged.
+If there is enough warning, evacuations could prevent loss of life; however, if there is no warning, many lives could be lost.

-Warning systems would be the most effective mitigation strategy for dealing with tsunamis.
+Currently neither the Town nor the Borough have policies in place to deal with a Tsunami; however, warning systems would be the most effective mitigation strategy for dealing with tsunamis.